lazycoder1996/one_context/README.md

 ## 🚦  Warnings
-\* OneContext().theme and OneContext().mediaQuery are global instances of the root of the widget tree.
+\* OneContex().theme and OneContex().mediaQuery are global instances of the root of the widget tree.
 Use it with care!
 It can reproduce unexpected behavior if you don't understand it.

 \* OneContext().context is like a root context, so, it should not be used directly, as it can reproduce unexpected behaviors, unless you have a understanding how it works.
 It shouldn't work well with InheritedWidget for example.